Do you have any questions or concerns? Contact Katie Buhts at 502-767-7974 or [email protected] for assistance!

 Rollcall Vote

-Voting Yea: Bryan Dillon, Lynn Grossman, Tom Sheffer, Lee Stanley, Paulette Bryant
+Voting Yea: Bryan Dillon, Lynn Grossman, Lee Stanley, Paulette Bryant

 Voting Nay: None.